nelmdog/button-mod-of-cncjs-pendant-raspi-gpio/README.md

 My coding-fu is weak so I'm hoping to use this existing code as a basis for something that works, even if it's a very inellegant solution!

+Settings:

+Pin Number, GPIO Pin, Button Function, GCode Called Pin 16, GPIO 23, Stop Tool and Shutdown if held (Red button), M05 Pin 18, GPIO24, Start Tool (Green Button), M03
+Pin 20, NA, Common ground for all buttons, NA
+Pin 22, GPIO25, Feed Hold function that efectively pauses the cut (Yellow button), M108 but requires 'emergency parser' to be enabled in firmware to really be useful

+If this works, hopefully it will be of help to others, or a basis for a more elegent and effecient method!

+All constructive comments welcomed.

+Thanks!

 Original readme follows: